tlwilliams895/gis-devops/src/studios/aws-rds-vpc/index.rst

 * Select an internet-facing LB
 * Set your LB protocol to ``HTTP`` and port to ``80``

-Screen shot of the "Configure Load Balancer" window
+Screen shot of the **Configure Load Balancer** window

   .. image:: /_static/images/lb-cloud/lb/basic-lb-configuration.png

-* Under "Availability Zones" select your VPC
+* Under **Availability Zones** select your VPC
 * Select the two public subnets you created
-* Click "Next: Configure Security Settings"
+* Click **Next: Configure Security Settings**

-Screen shot of the Load Balancer "Availability Zones" window
+Screen shot of the Load Balancer **Availability Zones** window

   .. image:: /_static/images/lb-cloud/lb/lb-availability-zones.png

-The "Configure Security Settings" screen will likely encourage you to improve the LB's security.
+The **Configure Security Settings** screen will likely encourage you to improve the LB's security.
 This is because you opted to only allow HTTP connections.
 This is sufficient for the studio, but you should enable HTTPS for every service that can support it in an enterprise environment.
-Click "Next: Configure Security Groups".
+Click **Next: Configure Security Groups**.

 You will be presented with a screen similar to one you used when creating your instances.
 This will allow you to configure the firewall to manage access to your LB.